MantisVision/webUtils/samples/PlayCanvasEditor/README.md

 ```

 ### 3.4 Switching the scene
-``SwitchScene.js`` should be attached to the button which will be used for switching between the Showcase and the Synchronizer scene.
-The script register a single user provided parameter: the name of the scene the application should switch to.
+``SwitchScene.js`` should be attached to the button which will be used for switching between the three scenes.
+The script registers single user provided parameter: the name of the scene the application should switch to.
 ```javascript
 var SwitchScene = pc.createScript('switchScene');
 SwitchScene.attributes.add('nextscene', { type: 'string' });